Making cumquat jam

 Notes

-- It might seem easier to throw all the seeds in, but take the time to remove them now and it will save time in the end, and give a better end result.
+- It might seem easier to throw all the seeds into the pot, but if you take the time to remove them when preparing the fruit, it will save time in the end and give a better result.

-- It's easy to learn how to make cumquat jam and this is an easy cumquat jam recipe.
+This is an easy recipe.
 Just don't let the annoying cutting process stop you from doing it.
 It makes such beautiful jam that everyone who loves to cook should make it at least once.

 Nutrition Information: